metacpan/metacpan-cpan-extracted/distros/P/Params-Validate/README.md

 # DESCRIPTION

+**I would recommend you consider using [Params::ValidationCompiler](https://metacpan.org/pod/Params::ValidationCompiler) instead.
+That module, despite being pure Perl, is _significantly_ faster than this one, at the cost of having to adopt a type system such as [Specio](https://metacpan.org/pod/Specio), [Type::Tiny](https://metacpan.org/pod/Type::Tiny), or the one shipped with [Moose](https://metacpan.org/pod/Moose)**.

-The Params::Validate module allows you to validate method or function call parameters to an arbitrary level of specificity.
+This module allows you to validate method or function call parameters to an arbitrary level of specificity.
 At the simplest level, it is capable of validating the required parameters were given and that no unspecified additional parameters were passed in.

 It is also capable of determining that a parameter is of a specific type, that it is an object of a certain class hierarchy, that it